Cherry Blossoms in Osaka: When & Where to See Sakura in 2021

 Kishiwada Castle

 Osaka Castle isn’t the only ancient castle in the region.
-Kishiwada Castle is about 25 minutes from the centre of Osaka.
-It’s conveniently located near the airport.
+Kishiwada Castle is about 25 minutes from the center of Osaka, conveniently located near the airport.
 You can easily make this the last destination of your sakura viewing tour.

 Kishiwada Castle